heig-vd-dai-course/heig-vd-dai-course/05.03-smtp-and-ncat/01-course-material/README.md

 simple.
 However, the email content is not.
 This is why we use email clients instead of ncat to send emails.

-These commands follow the SMTP protocol, just as any other application protocols such as the ones you created in a previous chapter and the ones you will create in the future.
+These commands follow the SMTP protocol.
+In the next course, you will learn more about application protocols and how to use them.

 To quit the SMTP session, run the following command: